ryokbys/nap-doc/docs/force_fields/DNN.md

        3   20   10  10  5
      -3.64106023330479E-001 -1.0000E-01  1.0000E-01
      -2.01340565152879E+000 -1.0000E-01  1.0000E-01
+     ... (number of these lines should be the same as the number of NN weights)

 - Lines starting with `!` are comment lines.
 If any of special keyword is found just after `!`, an option will be passed to the program.
 - The 1st entry of the 1st line following comments is the number of hidden layers in the NN.
 - The 2nd entry is the number of nodes in 0-th layer, which is called input layer.
 - The following digits are the number of nodes in hidden layers.
 The number of these digits must be the same as the number of hidden layers given by the 1st entry.
--   Following lines include weight value, lower and upper bounds, which are only used in `fitpot`.
+- Following lines include weight value, lower and upper bounds.
+The number of lines must be equal to or more than the number of NN weights, which contains biases.
+  The lower and upper bounds are only used in *fitpot* not in *pmd*.